Azure/hpcpack/Scripts/Kubernetes-Integration.md

 ## How to Deploy a Kubernetes Cluster in HPC Pack

 ### Usage
-We have 2 scripts to deploy a Kubernetes cluster, `Deploy-Kubernetes-Kubespray.ps1` and `Deploy-Kubernetes-Manually.ps1`.
-You can run them on your headnode.
-The usage is the same.
+There are two scripts for deploying a Kubernetes cluster: `Deploy-Kubernetes-Kubespray.ps1` and `Deploy-Kubernetes-Manually.ps1`.
+You can run either script on your headnode, as their usage is the same.
 ```powershell
 .\Deploy-Kubernetes-Kubespray.ps1 -password {password} -servers {servers}
 ```